ilkerccom/bitcrackrandomiser/README.md

 ## Proof of Work

-The pool always returns you a random secondary address on every scan job.
-The private key of secondary  address is scanned simultaneously.
-When the private key of the secondary address is found, it saves it as "**ProofKey**".
+The pool always returns you a random **3 addresses** on every scan job.
+The private key of these addresses is scanned simultaneously.
+When the private key of the any address is found, it saves it as "**ProofKey**".
 This is to make sure your program is working correctly.
 I also want to make sure you have a really healthy scan.

 Example; pool returns `3E2ECB0` HEX value to scan.
-The pool randomly generates another private key within the returned HEX range. `3E2ECB00000000000` and `3E2ECB0FFFFFFFFFF`.
+The pool randomly generates <ins>extra 3 private keys</ins> within the returned HEX range. `3E2ECB00000000000` and `3E2ECB0FFFFFFFFFF`.

-When retrieving a random HEX value from the pool, the wallet address of the secondary private key is additionally returned.
-Marking is done with the secondary private key found.
+Marking is done with `SHA256(PROOFKEY1+PROOFKEY2+PROOFKEY3)`

 "**ProofKey**" is used only for data marking.